d43ash1sh/HostAware-Intrusion-Detection-System/README.md

 # HostAware: Intrusion-Detection-System

-The HostAware: Intrusion-Detection-System is a Python Flask application that provides a dashboard console for monitoring and analyzing attacks on the sytems.
+The HostAware: Host Based Intrusion-Detection-System is a Python Flask application that provides a dashboard console for monitoring and analyzing attacks on the sytems.
 The system includes an Intrusion Detection System (IDS) that detects potential attacks in real-time and provides alerts.

 ## Features